EL

 Sopa de Pata (Cow's Feet Soup)

-Sopa de Pata is a hearty and flavorful soup made with cow's feet, yuca (cassava), plantains, cabbage, and spices like cumin and achiote.
-The long simmering process creates a rich broth with tender, gelatinous meat.
-Often garnished with cilantro and lime wedges.
-It's a popular dish for celebrations and special occasions, particularly on weekends, and is believed to be a hangover cure.
-Some regional variations may include tripe or other offal.
+Hearty, flavorful soup made with cow's feet, yuca (cassava), plantains, cabbage, spices (cumin, achiote).
+Long simmering creates rich broth with tender, gelatinous meat.
+Garnished with cilantro and lime.
+Popular for celebrations and weekends.
+Believed to be hangover cure.
+Regional variations include tripe or other offal.

 Yuca Frita con Chicharrón (Fried Cassava with Pork)